Security Model

 │ Players do NOT need to trust the game operator │

-│ for payouts, ownership, or token custody. │
+│ for fund custody, payouts, or token ownership. │

 │ │